 Methodologically, my paper contributes a new decomposition method to understand the sources of output changes over time, using firm-level data.
-It builds on two insights: (i) Olley and Pakes (1996) decompose aggregate productivity into the role of unweighted firm-level productivity and allocative efficiency using firm-level data; (ii) Growth accounting, started by Tinbergen (1942), and Solow (1957), decomposes the time series of aggregate output in a country to the role of aggregate inputs, and the residual, aggregate productivity.
-The decomposition in this paper blends these two approaches in order to leverage the firm-level data in quantifying the driving forces behind changes in output of an industry (and aggregated to a country) over time.
-The method I suggest is a decomposition of output changes, as opposed to productivity using firm-level data, for example Olley and Pakes (1996), Melitz and Polanec (2015), Griliches and Regev (1995), or Foster et al. (2001).
+It builds on two insights: (i) Olley and Pakes (1996) decompose aggregate productivity into the role of unweighted firm-level productivity and allocative efficiency using firm-level data; (ii) Growth accounting, started by Tinbergen (1942), and Solow (1957), decomposes the time series of aggregate output in a country to the role of aggregate inputs, and the residual, aggregate productivity.6 The decomposition in this paper blends these two approaches in order to leverage the firm-level data in quantifying what factors account for changes in output of an industry (and aggregated to a country) over time.
+The object of interest in this paper is GDP change, therefore the method I propose is a decomposition of GDP changes, as opposed to productivity changes.
+However, in its approach it is similar to decompositions of productivity using firmlevel data, for example Olley and Pakes (1996), Melitz and Polanec (2015), Griliches and Regev (1995), or Foster et al. (2001).